Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Connecticut Department of Housing, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Connecticut Department of Housing manages approximately 8,958 assisted housing units (8,958 Section 8), and wait times depend on turnover and demand in Hartford.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Connecticut Department of Housing
+Programs at Connecticut Department of Housing

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Connecticut Department of Housing provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Hartford.
+This program serves approximately 8,958 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-PBV Project-Based Voucher
+PBV Project-Based Voucher closed

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Connecticut Department of Housing are attached to specific apartment complexes or units in Hartford.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Connecticut Department of Housing directly for specific program details and eligibility requirements.
+The RAP program at Connecticut Department of Housing provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Hartford.
+Contact the housing authority directly for specific program details and eligibility requirements.

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Connecticut Department of Housing directly for specific program details and eligibility requirements.
+The Rental Assistance Program (RAP) program at Connecticut Department of Housing provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Hartford.
+Contact the housing authority directly for specific program details and eligibility requirements.

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Connecticut Department of Housing directly for specific program details and eligibility requirements.
+The other program at Connecticut Department of Housing provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Hartford.
+Contact the housing authority directly for specific program details and eligibility requirements.

 Frequently Asked Questions